-(p) Critical Accounting Estimates and Judgments
+(p) Critical Accounting Estimates and Judgements

-The Board evaluates estimates and judgments incorporated into the financial statements based on historical knowledge and best available current information.
-Estimates assume a reasonable expectation of future events and are based on current trends and economic data, obtained both externally and within the Association.

-These estimates and judgements are based on the best information available information at the time of preparing the financial statements, however as additional information is known then the actual results may differ from the estimates.
+Management evaluates estimates and judgements incorporated into the financial statements based on historical knowledge and best available current information.
+Estimates assume a reasonable expectation of future events and are based on current trends and economic data, obtained both externally and within the Association, however as additional information is known then the actual results may differ from the estimates.

-Key judgement - revenue recognition
+Key judgement - Revenue Recognition